Boschetzel/PandasDataFrame/README.md

 ## About

-PandasDataFrame is a simple Python project for viewing, plotting and analyzing Pandas DataFrames.
+PandasDataFrame is a simple Python project for viewing, analyzing  and  plotting Pandas DataFrames.

 Final project will make possible getting data from a web API, csv file or web scrapping.

 After the project is functional in console with all the options I will make a GUI for it.
+Update: project have a GUI almost finished
+(still have few options to be implemented)

 ## Demo